danielealbano/cachegrand/docs/architecture/hashtable.md

 Luckily, SIMD is our friend, especially when it comes to process sequences of data in memory like a list of hashes!

 With SIMD, using the AVX2 instruction set, supported nowadays by every Intel or AMD cpu, one single instruction can compare up to 8 hashes!
-The hashtable in cachegrand leverages them to compare the 14 hashes with just 2 instructions, searching an hash in 32 cache-lines doesn't mean running 448 comparison instructions but only 64!
+The hashtable in cachegrand leverages them to compare the 14 hashes with just 2 instructions, searching a hash in 32 cache-lines doesn't mean running 448 comparison instructions but only 64!

 Leveraging SIMD cachegrand can get up to 250% performance improvements in the worst case scenario.